Math functions

 math::bottom

-The math::bottom function returns the bottom X set of numbers in a set of numbers.
+The math::bottom function returns the bottom X set of numbers in an array of numbers.

 API DEFINITION